Panther-Cub/compres-app/UPDATE_SYSTEM.md

 When an update is downloaded, users receive these instructions:

-1. **Open Downloads folder** - The system opens the folder containing the downloaded .pkg file
-2. **Run the installer** - Double-click the .pkg file to start the installation wizard
+1. **Click "Quit & Install"** - The app will quit automatically and the installer will open
-3. **Follow the wizard** - The installer will guide you through the installation process
+2. **Follow the wizard** - The installer will guide you through the installation process
-4. **Automatic setup** - The installer automatically handles app replacement and quarantine removal
+3. **Automatic setup** - The installer automatically handles app replacement and quarantine removal

 **Note**: The .pkg installer is specifically designed for unsigned apps and handles all the necessary setup automatically, including removing quarantine attributes.
+The app must quit before installation to allow the installer to replace the running application.

 ## API Methods